BobRak/OpenHAB-Smartthings/org.openhab.binding.smartthings/SmartthingsInstallation.md

 These steps assume you already have a Smartthings Hub and have set it up.
 And, you have created an account.
 1. Open the developers website using the link above.
 2. Logon using the same email and password as on your Smartthings phone app.
+3. Click on locations.
+4. Verify your hub is listed.

 ### Copying files
 The files are located within the **target** directory structure.
 The following files need to be deployed